Installation

 Cloud Shells

-StackQL can be used directly from major cloud providers' built-in cloud shells.
-This provides a seamless experience as these cloud shells are pre-authorized with your credentials for the cloud provider account you're logged into, eliminating the need for separate authentication setup.
+StackQL can be used directly from major cloud and data platforms' built-in cloud shells and web terminals.
+This provides a seamless experience as these environments are pre-authorized with the identity you're logged into, eliminating the need for separate authentication setup.

 - AWS